Find Affordable College Courses

 Tucson, AZ

-University of Arizona did quite well in this year’s ranking of the best value schools for library science students.
-It came in at #7 on the list.
-University of Arizona is a fairly large public school located in the city of Tucson.
+With a ranking of #7, University of Arizona did quite well on this year’s best value schools for library science students.
+University of Arizona is a fairly large public school located in the large city of Tucson.

 Read full report on Library Science at University of Arizona